Faggot (food): Preparation and serving

 Commonly, a faggot consists of minced pork liver and heart, with onion and breadcrumbs.
-The mixture is shaped by hand into small balls, wrapped with caul fat (the omentum membrane from the pig's abdomen) and baked.
+The mixture is shaped by hand into small balls, wrapped with caul fat (the omentum membrane from the pig's kidney) and baked.
 Faggots may also be made with beef.
 Another variation of the faggot is pig's fry (testicles) wrapped in pig's caul: the pig's fry and boiled onions are minced (ground) together, then mixed with breadcrumbs or cold boiled potatoes, seasoned with sage, mixed herbs and pepper, all beaten together and then wrapped in small pieces of caul to form a ball.
 They are baked in the oven, and usually served cold.

 Production

 The dish gained popularity during the rationing in World War II, but declined over the following decades.
 The "nose-to-tail eating" trend has resulted in greater demand for faggots in the 21st century; British supermarket chain Waitrose once again sold beef faggots from 2014.
 In 2018, it was estimated that "tens of millions" of faggots were eaten every year.